greg-js/arch-wiki-md-repo/wiki/_content/english/Arch terminology.md

 ## community/[community]

-The [community] repository is where pre-built packages are made available by [Trusted Users](/index.php/Trusted_Users "Trusted Users").
-A majority of the packages in [community] come from the [AUR](/index.php/AUR "AUR").
+The *community* repository is where pre-built packages are made available by [Trusted Users](/index.php/Trusted_Users "Trusted Users").
+A majority of the packages in community come from the [AUR](/index.php/AUR "AUR").

-To access the [community] repository, uncomment it in `/etc/pacman.conf`.

 ## core/[core]

-The [core] repository contains the bare packages needed for an Arch Linux system. [core] has everything needed to get a working command-line system.
+The *core* repository contains the bare packages needed for an Arch Linux system. core has everything needed to get a working command-line system.

 ## custom/user repository